Delhi Travel Guide – About this Page

 Why is Delhi divided between old and new Delhi?

 Delhi is divided into two parts: Old Delhi and New Delhi.
-Basically they are two sides of the same coin.
+Basically, they are two sides of the same coin.
 Basically, there is no fixed limit that differentiates the two parts of Delhi.
-Basically they are two areas of the state of Delhi.
+Basically, they are two areas of the state of Delhi.
 Chandni Chowk, which is a very famous market in Delhi, is located in ancient Delhi.
 In addition to this market, the Red Fort, Jain Mandir, Jama Masjid, Sheeshganj Gurudwara are also found in ancient Delhi.

 New Delhi, however, speaks of a whole new story.
 When you leave the airport, you are in New Delhi.
-You will find some high-rise buildings, the underground facilities, impressive examples of British architecture.
+You will find some high-rise buildings, underground facilities, impressive examples of British architecture.

 New Delhi is a metropolitan city and some of the most famous places in New Delhi include the Rashtrapati Bhavan, the House of Parliament, the Lotus Temple, Qutub Minar, etc. New Delhi is a metropolitan city that has some amenities and luxuries including 5-star hotels, multiple complexes, etc. The facilities for living in New Delhi are much better compared to old Delhi.
 Most of the people in this part of Delhi are in a hurry.
 Here modernization and industrialization have affected the ties between human beings to a great extent.
-During festival times, people certainly enjoy here, however, only after a few days of celebration, people return to their monotonous, mundane life.
+During festival times, people certainly enjoy themselves here, however, only after a few days of celebration, people return to their monotonous, mundane life.
 On the other hand, in Old Delhi, you will see some very small lanes that are very well connected and the buildings are also quite close to each other.
 Here, you will still find the culture of the joint families and the food here is also the most fantastic.
 Residents are conservative but also very friendly.
 Old Delhi is undoubtedly the soul of Delhi.
 Old Delhi helps you get a feel for what Delhi was like back in the Mughal era.